microsoft/sqllinuxlabs/instructions.md

         ![rhelvmbasics.png](Media/rhelvmbasics.png)

 7. Choose a size for your VM
     - For purposes of these labs, we recommend a minimum of 4 vCPUs and 16GB RAM.
-I typically choose a DS13_V2 but you are free to pick any other VM with these minimum sizes (like a D8s_V3).
+You should not need more than 8vCPUs and 32GB RAM to complete these labs for your VM.

     - Click on **Select** when you have chosen your size.

 8. Fill out the following fields on the Settings blade